Types, equations, dimensions and the Pi theorem: Acknowledgments

 \section{Acknowledgments}

-The authors thank Prof.\ Jeremy Gibbons and Dr.\ Julian Newman, whose comments have lead to significant improvements of the original manuscript.
-The work presented in this paper heavily relies on free software, among others on Coq, Idris, Agda, GHC, git, vi, Emacs, \LaTeX\ and on the FreeBSD and Debian GNU/Linux operating systems.
+We are grateful to Prof.\ Jeremy Gibbons, Dr.\ Julian Newman, the JFP editors and the anonymous reviewers whose comments and questions have led to significant improvements of the original manuscript.
+Guilherme da Silva contributed to the initial discussions and developed a prototype Agda library for linear algebra.
+The work presented in this paper heavily relies on free software, among others on Idris, Agda, Rocq, GHC, git, vi, Emacs, \LaTeX\ and on the FreeBSD and Debian GNU/Linux operating systems.
 It is our pleasure to thank all developers of these excellent products.
 This is TiPES contribution No 231.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 820970.